Answers about the

-Its form is described in Exodus 25:31-40; 37:17-24.
+Its form is described by God to Moses in Exodus 25:31-40; 37:17-24.
+The text does not give the height or width.

 The light which “symbolizes the knowledge of God is not the sun or any natural light, but an artificial light supplied with a specially prepared oil; for the knowledge of God is in truth not natural nor common to all men, but furnished over and above nature.”

-And you shall command the sons of Israel, that they bring you clear oil of beaten olives for the light, to make a >lamp burn continually.
+And you shall command the sons of Israel, that they bring you clear oil of beaten olives for the light, to make a lamp burn continually.
 In the tent of meeting, outside the veil which is before the testimony, Aaron and his sons shall keep it in order from evening to morning before Yahweh; it shall be a perpetual statute throughout their generations for the sons of Israel. —Exodus 27:20-21 LSB

 This candlestick was placed on the south side of the Holy Place, opposite the table of shewbread (Exodus 27:21; 30:7-8; Leviticus 24:3; 1 Samuel 3:3).